Recipe Site

 ### Future consideration

-**AI meal planning** ([Ollie](https://ollie.ai/), Honeydew, Samsung Food) — worth evaluating once
+**AI-generated meal plans** ([Ollie](https://ollie.ai/), Honeydew, Samsung Food) — worth evaluating only after

 # Architecture